 Original post by Tuesday

-No responses including “I agree” responses with no new information
+No responses or no responses add new information

-One or more responses is less than 3 sentences long or responses add little information
+One or more responses is too brief or responses add little information

 2 complete responses that include new information

 3 or more complete responses that include new information

 3 or more excellent responses that include new and helpful information

 Posts unavailable to grade writing form or unacceptable writing form

 Multiple errors in punctuation, capitalization, grammar, and sentence form

 Several errors in punctuation, capitalization, grammar, and sentence form